 The Attorney General is the chief civil legal officer of the State.
 The Office of the Attorney General was officially established in 1897.
 The Connecticut Constitution and General Statutes authorize the Attorney General to represent the interests of the people of the State of Connecticut in all civil legal matters involving the state to protect the public interest, and to serve as legal counsel to all state agencies.

-The Office of the Attorney General is divided into 14 departments, each designated to represent agencies which provide particular categories of service to State residents.
+The Office of the Attorney General is divided into 15 departments, each designated to represent agencies which provide particular categories of service to State residents.
 The Attorney General also participates in the legislative process, maintains an active communication with citizens and investigates, in conjunction with the State Auditors, Whistleblower complaints.
-The overall work completed by this office in fiscal year 2013-14 is summarized as follows:
+The overall work completed by this office in fiscal year 2016-17 is summarized in this report.